tmendenhall/Enhanced_Keyboard_Fidget/README.md

 | 8 | ● | · | · | · |
 | 15 | ● | ● | ● | ● |

+**4 — Simon.** A random pattern of LEDs plays back one at a time, then you reproduce it on the matching switches, in order.
+A fully correct repeat pauses briefly and grows the pattern by one, up to 15 steps.
+Press the wrong switch at any point and all four LEDs blink together, then the game restarts at length 1.
+Reach and repeat a 15-step pattern and the device plays a win sweep — two round trips, L1→L4→L1→L4→L1 — and returns straight to IDLE, no reset hold required.

+State machine and per-transition variable writes for all four modes are diagrammed in [`docs/STATE-DIAGRAMS.md`](docs/STATE-DIAGRAMS.md).

 ### The reset gesture

 Hold all four switches for five seconds, anywhere, and the device returns to IDLE.
 The reverse sweep confirms it: *done, let go.*

 Rave gets an exception.
 Holding all four switches **is** normal Rave play, so the hold clock doesn't start until every channel has reached full brightness at least once.
 Note "at least once" rather than "simultaneously" — the channels cycle independently, so all four are essentially never at 255 on the same pass, and testing for that alignment would make the reset impossible to trigger.
 A latched per-channel flag preserves the intent (don't fire during the first climb) without requiring an alignment that won't happen.

-The gesture doesn't collide with the other two modes, for reasons worth knowing:
+The gesture doesn't collide with the other modes, for reasons worth knowing:

 - **Whack-A-Mole** clears on the press *edge*.
 Holding produces one edge, then nothing — the next mole spawns and simply stays lit.
 - **Binary Counter** counts *releases*.
 Holding produces none, so the count freezes.
+- **Simon** needs no exception either — holding all four isn't something normal play ever does, so if it happens the gesture just runs its course like it would in any other mode.

 ---